This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Not this one, my friends.
-Make this is one jar of jam, easy peasy, and keep it in the refrigerator to eat up fast fast (no problem!).
+Not this strawberry jam recipe, my friends.
+Make this one jar of jam, easy peasy, and keep it in the refrigerator to eat up fast (no problem!).
 The jam will hold in the refrigerator for weeks.

 Yes, frozen berries work fine in this recipe.
 Add them to the mix straight from the freezer, no need to thaw.
-The cook time will increase some, in order to cook the frozen fruit.
+The cook time will increase some, to cook the frozen fruit.

 Pectin occurs naturally in fruit.
 It is gelatinous and contributes to the thickness and set of jams.
 Pectin can be added to preserves to make it thicker.
 This recipe calls for no pectin, using the natural pectin in the berries, combined with lemon juice and sugar, to make a thick saucy jam.
 Jam is delicious with or without pectin!

 Lemon is so key, adding a tart note that really brings out the flavor of the fruit in jam.
 Avoid jam that is too sweet with little fruit flavor by adding lemon juice, and increasing as needed.
-Lemon juice is also essential in strawberry jam with no pectin because it aids in helping the jam set (strawberries are low-pectin fruit).
+Lemon juice is also essential in a strawberry jam with no pectin because it aids in helping the jam set (strawberries are low-pectin fruit), just like in raspberry jam.

 You can use bottled lemon juice.
 The drawback is flavor.
 Fresh lemon juice has better natural lemon flavor than juice from a bottle or frozen.